canuckbear/firmware-toolkit/migrated/migrated/move_me/ansible-roles/README.md

 Ansible roles naming convention
 ===============================

 This folder contains the Ansible roles provided by the DFT project.
-Roles are names accordin the following rules :
+Roles are named according the following rules :

 .
 A role name is made of three components:
   .
 The name of the project it belongs to.
 DFT roles will, of course, always use 'dft' as first component value.